human-conditions/yodrew.github.io-original/_pages/introduction.md

 Frederic's dedication and great knowledge made him immovable where I was merely stubborn.
 I can only hope to return the favor with the current work.
 It illuminates certain mysteries of diet that frustrated us.
 Like why some people can stick with eating healthy food and others can't (see [*hygiene > capacity*](/hygiene#capacity)).
 And the greater mystery of metaphysical suffering that we, like so many others, failed to solve with diet.

-###### finn
+###### harold

 I first heard about darkroom retreating in 2004 from my former guru, Purna Steinitz.
 An American Hindu, he had heard about its use in Ayurveda.
 He told me, "Apparently, after a few weeks of it, one comes out completely renewed."
 I found the idea very strange.
 A budding hygienist and attracted to spirituality's Apollonian upper world, I thought we needed light.
 But like a lot of earthy things Purna said, the idea of renewal in darkness stayed with me.

 A year later, I moved to an ecovillage in Oregon.
-I hit it off with the old village maintenance man.
-Name of [Finn Po](http://www.efn.org/~finnpo/info.html).
-Scrawny guy.
-Lots of energy.
-A hippy from birth since his dad was a beatnik.
-Wizard-level resourcefulness.
-Full of wry optimistic sayings as well as good-natured quips about people's hang-ups.
-Drinks his own pee and lives in a tiny geodesic dome he built out of garbage 20 years ago.

-Naturally, Finn also had a darkroom.

-"Tired of enlightenment?" he asked.
-"Try endarkenment."

-I said, "Ohmigod, Finn, really?!"

-"It's the way of the future.
-Don't be the last to know."

-"What's it like?"

-Eyes closed, arms wrapped round himself, he said, "It's a _luxury_."

-"How do you do it?"

-"Ah, just git in the room."
+I met the village maintenance man.
+I'll call him Harold.
+He actually had a darkroom.

-A benevolent Pied Piper and the coolest 60 year-old around, he had inspired all the village's youth to try a retreat.
-After listening to him rhapsodize about it all winter, I did, too.
+He had inspired the village's youth to try retreats.
+After listening to him about it that winter, I did, too.

 [Wow](/reports/four-darkness-experiences).

-But as Finn says, I was just getting started.
+But as Harold liked to say, I was just getting started.
 It would take two more years, the shock of leaving my guru, and another successful retreat for me to grasp the significance of retreating in darkness.

 ###### andrew